Epicanthic fold: Age

 Many fetuses lose their epicanthic folds after three to six months of gestation.
 Epicanthic folds may be visible in the development stages of young children of any ethnicity, especially before the nose bridge fully develops.

 Medical conditions

-Epicanthic fold prevalence can sometimes be found as a sign of congenital abnormality, such as in Noonan syndrome and Zellweger syndrome.
+Epicanthic fold prevalence can sometimes be found as a sign of congenital abnormality, such as in Zellweger syndrome and Noonan syndrome.
 Medical conditions that cause the nasal bridge not to develop and project are also associated with epicanthic fold.
 About 60% of individuals with Down syndrome (also known as trisomy 21) have prominent epicanthic folds.
-In 1862, John Langdon Down classified what is now called Down syndrome.
-He used the term mongoloid for the condition.
-This was derived from then-prevailing ethnic theory and from his perception that children with Down syndrome shared physical facial similarities (epicanthic folds) with those of Blumenbach's Mongolian race.
-While the term "mongoloid" (also "mongol" or "mongoloid idiot") continued to be used until the early 1970s, it is now considered pejorative and inaccurate and is no longer in common use since the 1970s about such medical conditions.
-In Zellweger syndrome, epicanthic folds are also prominent.

 Other examples are fetal alcohol syndrome, phenylketonuria, and Turner syndrome.

+Misclassification of monolids and epicanthic folds

+Monolids and epicanthic folds are often used interchangeably, but they refer to different eyelid types.
+Monolids are characterized by the absence of an upper eyelid crease, with the tarsal plates being obscured.
+In contrast, epicanthic folds are defined by the presence of excess upper eyelid skin that forms a curve over the inner corners of the eyes, while the tarsal plates remain exposed completely or laterally.